The Landlord's Playbook

 • Tell tenants not to give their key to anyone else to control property access.
 It's also a good idea to always accompany visitors on the property and avoid leaving them alone.

-• Lastly, encourage tenants to keep their personal belongings secure and out of sight from outside.
+• Lastly, encourage tenants to keep their personal belongings secure and out of sight from their windows

 Following these tips will help keep your property and everyone on it safe and peaceful.